Sales and Delivery Conditions Homepage

 5.1) Unless otherwise specified the place of performance for all contractual obligations is Ichenhausen, Germany.

-5.2) The risk shall pass at the latest with the transfer of the delivery object (where the start of loading is binding) to the forwarding agent, shipping company or anyone else responsible for the shipment.
+5.2) In relation to commercial customers, the risk shall pass to the customer at the latest with the transfer of the delivery object (where the start of loading is binding) to the forwarding agent, shipping company or anyone else responsible for the shipment.
 This shall also apply in the event of partial deliveries or if the seller has undertaken other services (e.g. shipping or installation).
 If the dispatch or transfer are delayed as a result of circumstances attributable to the buyer, the risk shall pass to the buyer on the day on which the seller is ready to deliver and has notified the buyer.

 6) Prices are in EUROs ex works Ichenhausen.
 Prices are based on the price list valid on the day of shipping.
 Spare parts prices are exclusive of packaging.